CIMAC-CIDC/cidc-cli/README.md

 ## CIDC-CLI

-Command line tool for interfacing with the CIDC workflow pipeline
+Command line tool for interfacing with the CIDC API.

 ## Setup